 Eysturoy Holidays

-The island of Eysturoy is one of the most enigmatic of the group and also one of the most populated.
-The second largest island in the archipelago can be reached by crossing a bridge across the North Atlantic from Streymoy or via the undersea tunnel from Bordoy.
+The island of Eysturoy is one of the most dramatic and diverse in the Faroe Islands and also one of the most populated.
+The second-largest island in the archipelago can be reached by crossing the bridge from Streymoy or via the undersea tunnel from Borðoy, making it easy to combine with visits to other islands.

 Read more about Eysturoy